mut-rogers/Ecommerce-Web-Scrapping-and-Analysis-Using-Selenium/README.md

 # E-Commerce Web Scrapping and Data Analysis Using Selenium

+# Project Overview
+This project involves web scraping and data analysis using Python Selenium to simulate a real-world e-commerce data analysis task.
+The goal is to extract dynamic website data, clean it, and perform exploratory analysis to identify key trends such as average product prices, top-rated items, and category insights.

 ## Business Problem
 **Objective:**
 To gain insights into the pricing and popularity trends of products on a specific e-commerce platform.